voscarmv/aimessagestore/README.md

 echo "✅ Database, user, and .env file created.
 Edit .env if needed."
 ```

+You may now run `npx migrate --dburl postgres://username:password@host/database` with your own DB URL to migrate the schema.

 And then just run an instance of `MessageStoreBackend()` as in [this example.](https://github.com/voscarmv/aibot/blob/main/src/server.ts)